Super Lawyers

 Do Abnormal Cord Blood Gases Mean My Child Has a Brain Injury?

 Abnormal cord blood gas results are a marker for a birth injury.
 But abnormal fetal cord blood gas results do not mean that your child has a brain injury.
-Many children with troubling cord blood gas and APGAR results and have no long-term physical or cognitive deficits.
+Many children with troubling cord blood gas and APGAR results have no long-term physical or cognitive deficits.

 Client Reviews